klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.sendTransactionAsFeePayer(transaction [, callback])
 ```

-Signs the fee delegated transaction as a transaction `fee payer` with an `imported account's private key` in your Klyatn Node and propagates the transaction to the Klaytn.
+Signs a fee delegated transaction as a transaction `fee payer` with an `imported account's private key` in your Klyatn Node and propagates the transaction to the Klaytn.

 Before using `sendTransaction` as a fee payer, the transaction sender must have signed with valid signature(s) and the `nonce` must have been defined.

 For more information about each transaction type, refer to [Transaction].

 **NOTE**: This API provides the function to sign a transaction using an [imported account](../../../../json-rpc/api-references/personal.md#personal_importrawkey) in your Klaytn node.
-The imported account in your node must be [unlocked](../../../../json-rpc/api-references/personal.md#personal_unlockaccount) to sign the transaction.
+The imported account in your node must be [unlocked](../../../../json-rpc/api-references/personal.md#personal_unlockaccount) to sign a transaction.

 **Parameters**